MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-03-Multi-stage-reasoning.md

     - **Node type**: Standard_DS3_v2
     - **Terminate after** *20* **minutes of inactivity**

-1. Wait for the cluster to be created.
+6. Wait for the cluster to be created.
 It may take a minute or two.

 > **Note**: If your cluster fails to start, your subscription may have insufficient quota in the region where your Azure Databricks workspace is provisioned.
 See [CPU core limit prevents cluster creation](https://docs.microsoft.com/azure/databricks/kb/clusters/azure-core-limit) for details.
 If this happens, you can try deleting your workspace and creating a new one in a different region.
-You can specify a region as a parameter for the setup script like this: `./mslearn-databricks/setup.ps1 eastus`

-## Install Required Libraries
+## Install required libraries

 1. In the Databricks workspace, go to the **Workspace** section.